ThatCoolCoder/nosper-engine/v2dev.md

 - number
 - text

-For a simple language form it may be sufficient to parse directly into the meanings of these, and straight away separate text into var/.
-But it may be beneficial to leave room to grow, for instance if we want to make there be more marked differences in parsing between function headers/bodies, which would warrant first cleaning up the string and then going through and assignming
+For a simple language form it may be sufficient to parse directly into the meanings of these, and straight away separate text into var/func/whatever.
+But it may be beneficial to leave room to grow, for instance if we want to make there be more marked differences in parsing between function headers/bodies, which would warrant first cleaning up the string and then going through and assigning meaning

-into:
--

 final:
 - ast with nodes very similar to current ones: